Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Modified profiles

 \begin{rem} We note that the larger localization scale $B_{1}=b^{-\frac{1}{2}}\abs{\log b}$ for the first-order profiles is needed for the localization errors in \eqref{eq:Comparison-P-P1-H3} and \eqref{eq:Comparison-P1-P2-H3}; actually, in view of Remark~\ref{rem:sharp-error}, truncating at $y\aeq b^{-\frac{1}{2}}\abs{\log b}^{\alp}$ for any $\alp>0$ is enough.

-All the localization scales should be $b^{-\frac{1}{2}}$ up to some logarithmic powers.
+All the localization scales in the definition of $P,P_{1},P_{2}$ (i.e., $B_{0}$ and $B_{1}$) should be $b^{-\frac{1}{2}}$ up to some logarithmic powers.
 For example, if one uses a smaller radius $B'=b^{-\alpha}$ for some $0<\alpha<\frac{1}{2}$, then the profile error $\Psi_{2}$ arsing from applying the cutoff $\chi_{B'}$ to $U_{3,0}$ cannot satisfy \eqref{eq:Psi2-SharpEnergy}.
 On the other hand, if one uses a larger scale $B'=b^{-\alpha}$ for some $\alpha>\frac{1}{2}$, then the cutoff error measured in lower Sobolev norms might be harmful; e.g., the second line of \eqref{eq:v2-estimate} would be violated due to the growing tail of $U_{3,0}$.
 This explains why the localization scale for $U_{3,0}$ should be the parabolic scale $b^{-\frac{1}{2}}$.